 • Redundancy: Having a sump provides a backup system in case of a power outage or equipment failure.
 If your main pump stops working, the water from your display tank can flow into the sump, preventing any potential harm to your aquarium’s inhabitants.

-See also How to clean a betta fish tank for beginners
+See also How many betta fish can be in one tank

 Overall, using a sump in your reef tank offers several advantages that contribute to the health, stability, and aesthetics of your aquarium.
 It is a valuable addition for any serious reef hobbyist.